 Even the fanciest hide won’t instantly inspire animals to strike the perfect pose, so pack plenty of provisions.

 However, the weight and bulk of a full-on portable hide can be a pain when you’re on the go.
 That’s where camouflage clothing comes into its own.
 Go for a hoodie and trousers that’ll slip straight over whatever else you’re wearing and hey presto: instant cover.
+Then there's also camouflage gear for your equipment itself; blend your camera and lens into the environment, and you need never again worry about being given away by a big, obvious telephoto lens.

 Granted, this isn’t the most sophisticated form of cover, but then wildlife isn’t too snobbish about style.
 What you get here is a large yet light and breathable fabric bag, for you and your camera to nestle in or under.
 Whether you’re on a chair with a tripod, crouching, or even lying flat for ultimate stealth, this hide has you covered.